 Meet BarnACKle Bob the Barn Owl!
 Bob is MMA’s mascot for its Campaign for the Nantucket Aquarium and Science Center.
 He’s been “banded” with an MMA-NASC bracelet on his leg, so he’s ready to be a champion for our cause.

-Makes the perfect gift for the holidays, birthdays, a gift of cheer, or just for fun!
+Makes the perfect gift for birthdays, a gift of cheer, or just for fun!
 Your $40.00 purchase (plus shipping/handling*) will help support our efforts to raise funds for the Aquarium and Science Center project.
 Or visit one of the following local Nantucket merchants to meet BarnACKle Bob in person:

 Arrowhead Nursery Martin House Inn